ebezzam/PCML-Project-2/README.md

 # PCML Project 2
-MATLAB code and report for [Project 2](http://icapeople.epfl.ch/mekhan/pcml15/project-2/objectDetection.html) of the [Pattern Recognition and Machine Learning course](http://icapeople.epfl.ch/mekhan/pcml15.html) at EPFL .
+MATLAB code and report for [Project 2](http://icapeople.epfl.ch/mekhan/pcml15/project-2/objectDetection.html) of the [Pattern Recognition and Machine Learning course](http://icapeople.epfl.ch/mekhan/pcml15.html) at EPFL.
 The goal of the project was to classify images that belong to one of four categories: Horse, Airplane, Car, or Other.

 1) Run the following functions in the PCA folder so the 5-fold training and testing data for binary and multi-class prediction are already computed for each of the models: